zhuochun/zhuochun.github.io/_posts/2013/2013-12-30-learning-gulpjs.markdown

 ---

 [Gulp](https://github.com/gulpjs/gulp/) is a streaming build system.
+I found it is much easier than [Grunt](http://gruntjs.com/).

 The differene between Gulp and Grunt ([slide](http://slid.es/contra/gulp)):

-- With Gulp your build file is code, not config
+- With Gulp your build file is code, not config.
-- You use standard libraries to do things
+- You use standard libraries to do things.
-- Plugins are simple and do one thing - most are a ~20 line function
+- Plugins are simple and do one thing - most are a ~20 line function.
-- Tasks are executed with maximum concurrency
+- Tasks are executed with maximum concurrency.
-- I/O works the way you picture it
+- I/O works the way you picture it.

 ## Usage